zhangm163/FKSUDDAPre/README.md

 Access code: tg9x
 Download and get a zip package，unzip it ，find the predictor.exe and click it to run the predictor.
 To facilitate online prediction, we have developed an online predictor based on Python.
-The predictor can be downloaded at
+The pre-trained files for drug feature extraction can be downloaded from
 ### How to Use Predictor
 First, click the "Select Model" button at the top of the interface and choose the local model file.
 The file format should be "pkl".
 After selecting the model file, choose the prediction file.
 Click the "Select Data" button at the top of the interface and choose the local data file.
 The file format should be "csv".